 The 4-email secret to a nurture sequence that connects

-Let's break down the four-email formula that's worked well for me.
+I use a four-email formula that's worked really well for me.
+Here's how it breaks down.

 Email #1: The "I get you" email

-This is where you establish common ground.
+This is your first impression, and it's all about establishing common ground.
 Share a challenge you've faced that your subscribers can relate to.

 Example